Distributed Application User Guide

 Synchronous network implementation

-In a context with several server instances, a mechanism must be implemented to ensure that all messages containing a sessionId are routed to the same server instance.
+In a context with several server instances, a mechanism must be implemented to ensure that all messages associated to a functional transaction are routed to the same server instance.

 Asynchronous